Nike stores closed in South Africa amid outcry over racist web post

 The Economic Freedom Fighters (EFF), a party known for its hard-left and African nationalist positions, said it would file a criminal complaint against the man in the video.

-In January, protesters led by the EFF trashed six H&M stores (HMb.ST) over an ad by the retail chain which featured a black child modeling a sweatshirt with the slogan “coolest monkey in the jungle.” [nL8N1P80E9]
+In January, protesters led by the EFF trashed six H&M stores (HMb.ST) over an ad by the retail chain which featured a black child modeling a sweatshirt with the slogan “coolest monkey in the jungle.”

 South Africa remains deeply scarred by its apartheid and colonial past, with the racial reconciliation embraced by the late president Nelson Mandela frequently marred by racist incidents.